hemangjoshi37a/CodeScope/README.md

 ## 🌟 Support the Project

 If you find CodeScope useful, please consider:
-- Starring the repository
+- Starring the repository ⭐
-- Sharing it with your network
+- Sharing it with your network 📢
-- Contributing to its development
+- Contributing to its development 💻
+- Reporting bugs and suggesting features 🐛

 ## 📫 Contact the Developer